 - Applicants who have been out of school for 2 or more years and cannot ascertain academic references may substitute other professional recommendations for academic.

 - For any applicant, if two are not academic recommendations and one is not professional, please include a statement with your application explaining the reason for the substitution.

 - It is strongly recommended that if an internship was part of the degree program and the internship has been completed at the time of application, a recommendation from the internship supervisor be included as the professional recommendation.

 - Current resume or vita.

 Applicants with missing application materials by the School of Social Work deadline will not be considered.
-A completed application is the LSU Graduate School application, fee payment, Social Work supplemental application, letter of intent, three letters of recommendations, resume, and official transcripts.
+A completed application is the LSU Graduate School application, fee payment, letter of intent, three letters of recommendations, resume, and official transcripts.
 Note: Meeting minimum entrance requirements does not guarantee admission.

 - successfully complete 60 hours of study, following the prescribed course sequence including passing internship courses

 - maintain an overall grade point average of 3.00, with no grade less than “C” in any course offered for the degree